pluralsh/console/README.md

 ## Development

-`npm i && npm start` and view the storybook at http://localhost:6006
+`npm i && npm start` and view the Storybook at http://localhost:6006

+Checklist for creating a new component:

+- Does it have proper type definitions?
+- Does it have prop types?
+- Can it pass a ref with forwardRef?
+- Does it have a story in the Storybook?

 ## Contributing